The Surfshark VPN subscription has plummeted to £1.49 for Black Friday

 Follow live: All the best Black Friday 2025 deals

-One of my top VPN services has fallen to its lowest price for Black Friday 2025, and if you’re looking to tighten up your online privacy, this is likely the cheapest you’ll pay for it all year.
-The Surfshark deal undercuts the likes of Proton VPN, NordVPN and ExpressVPN.
+One of my top-rated VPN services has dropped to its lowest price for Black Friday 2025.
+If you want to boost your online privacy, this is likely the cheapest opportunity you’ll get all year.
+The Surfshark deal even beats rivals like Proton VPN, NordVPN and ExpressVPN.

 Already known for its budget-friendly plans, Surfshark has reduced its 24-month starter plan to just £1.49 per month, and the Surfshark One plan to just £1.59 per month.
 To sweeten the deal even further, Surfshark is throwing in an extra three months for absolutely nothing, making it one of the best VPN Black Friday deals so far this year.

-I’ve tested and re-tested Surfshark several times over the years, and it consistently ranks well in terms of speed and privacy.
-The Surfshark One plan has a few extras including antivirus, a data leak monitor and a completely private search engine.
+I’ve put Surfshark through its paces several times over the years, and it always delivers strong results for speed and privacy.
+With the Surfshark One plan, you also get handy add-ons like antivirus, data leak monitoring, and a completely private search engine.

 Surfshark VPN: Was £7.49 per month, now £1.49 per month, Surfshark.com